Lauiskk/Lauiskk/README.md

 🔭 I’m currently working on my development as a dev in the front and back-end areas

-🌱 I’m currently learning JavaScript and React, soon will learn Java.
+🌱 I’m currently learning Golang, soon will learn other back end stuff.
 I'm interested in C# and .net too.

-👯 I’m looking to collaborate on any company that is looking for someone dedicated
+👯 Nowadays im working at Fitbak as a Back-end developer!

-🤔 I’m looking for help to find a job in the area, and any kind of help to learn something.
+🤔 I’m always lookin for any kind of help to learn something!

 📫 How to reach me: vrluis157@gmail.com